edemmott/rnaPUFdomains/README.md

 # rnaPUFdomains
-Perl script for designing pumilio domains to bind specific RNA targets of interest.
+Perl script for designing PUF domains to bind specific RNA targets of interest.
 This is based around the sequences from the PUF assembly kit availible from Addgene ([link](https://www.addgene.org/kits/puf-assembly-kit/)).
 This was described in the paper:

 Modular assembly of designer PUF proteins for specific post-transcriptional regulation of endogenous RNA.
 Abil Z, Denard CA, Zhao H. J Biol Eng .
 2014 Mar 1;8(1):7. doi: 10.1186/1754-1611-8-7.
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/24581042).